garbados/reaj/readme.md

     resources += values.adapt - (values.expand + values.develop)

-If a society's `resources` becomes negative, it dies.
+If a society's resources go negative, that society dies.
 Dead societies do not make choices each turn, and are no longer affected by the consequences of any choices.

 ### Relations